Birds of a Feather: Teaching Circles Interest Workshop

 When & Where

-The Center for Teaching and Learning offers opportunities for the faculty of Georgia Perimeter College to develop their teaching, service and professional activities and provides resources for reflection, rejuvenation and innovation.
+The Center for Excellence in Teaching and Learning offers opportunities for the faculty of Georgia Perimeter College to develop their teaching, service and professional activities and provides resources for reflection, rejuvenation and innovation.

 Our goal is to improve the environment for learning by serving the faculty and responding to their professional needs so they can better meet the needs of their students.